ahessl/Final/README.md

 ```
       dataFiles[[i]] <- dataFiles[[i]][, !grepl("Date.Time", names(dataFiles[[i]]))]
 ```
 The next part of the function checks to see if the _Temp_ column is listed in fahrenheit or celcius.
 If the column name includes _°F_, the temp values are converted to celcius and the column name is edited so that _F_ is replaced by _C_.
+If the column already includes _°C_, no change is made.
 ```
       tempcolname <- names(dataFiles[[i]])[grepl("Temp", names(dataFiles[[i]]))]
       Fextrc <- str_extract(tempcolname, Temppat)